The Philanthropist (TV series)

 The Philanthropist is an American action drama television series that aired on NBC from June 24 to August 12, 2009.
 The program was a limited summer series, principally filmed in South Africa.
 It opened to strong ratings, but saw a drop in viewers in subsequent weeks.
 The Philanthropist is a Carnival Films production in association with The Levinson/Fontana Company and Original Media.
 Tom Fontana, Barry Levinson, Peter Horton, Charlie Corwin, Gareth Neame, and Teri Weinberg served as executive producers.

-On October 21, 2009, NBC cancelled the series after one season.
+On October 21, 2009, NBC canceled the series after one season.

 Synopsis

 The title character, Teddy Rist (portrayed by James Purefoy), is a billionaire playboy haunted by the death of his only child.
 His life changes when he rescues a young boy during a hurricane in Nigeria.
 As a result, Rist begins using his fortune to personally change the lives of others.
 The Philanthropist is based loosely on the life of Bobby Sager.